-Chinese smartphone manufacturer Huawei has added a new smartphone in its Y-series.
-Dubbed as the Y5 Prime (2018), the device was quietly introduced without any announcement or launch event.
+Chinese smartphone manufacturer Huawei has added a new smartphone to its Y-series.
+Dubbed the Y5 Prime (2018), the device was quietly introduced without any announcement or launch event.
 The smartphone measures 146 x 70.9 x 8.3 mm and weighs 142 grams.
-Unfortunately, the smartphone misses out a fingerprint sensor which is replaced by Face Unlocking.
-The trend is becoming mainstream on entry-level smartphones like recently seen on RealMe 1.
-The company also launched another entry-level smartphone, the Honor 7 Play earlier this week
+Unfortunately, the smartphone misses out on a fingerprint sensor, which Face Unlocking replaces.
+The trend is becoming mainstream on entry-level smartphones, as seen on RealMe 1.
+The company also launched another entry-level smartphone, the Honor 7 Play, earlier this week

-The Y5 Prime (2018) features a 5.45-inch display with a resolution of HD+ (1440 x 720 pixes), Under the hood, it is powered by an unknown Quad-core chipset clocked at 1.5 GHz which is likely the Snapdragon 450.
-It is coupled with 2 GB of RAM and 16 GB internal storage which is expandable up to 256 GB by a micro SD card.
+The Y5 Prime (2018) features a 5.45-inch display with a resolution of HD+ (1440 x 720 pixels); under the hood, an unknown Quad-core chipset powers it clocked at 1.5 GHz, likely the Snapdragon 450.
+It is coupled with 2 GB of RAM and 16 GB internal storage, which is expandable up to 256 GB by a micro SD card.

 Huawei Y5 Prime (2018) | Photo Credit: Consumer/ Huawei

-In the optical configuration, the smartphone sports a 13MP rear camera with autofocus and a LED flash while offering a 5 MP on the front for selfies and video calling.
-The smartphone runs on EMUI 8.1 built on top of Android 8.1 Oreo and is backed by a 3020 mAh battery.
+In the optical configuration, the smartphone sports a 13MP rear camera with autofocus and an LED flash while offering a 5 MP on the front for selfies and video calling.
+The smartphone runs on EMUI 8.1, built on top of Android 8.1 Oreo, and is backed by a 3020 mAh battery.
 The battery claims a Power Saving 6.0 technology, which the company claims to give 62 hours of continuous music playback and 13 hours of video from a single charge.
-Connectivity features include 4G LTE, Wi-Fi 802.11 b/g/n, Bluetooth, GPS / GLONASS, a micro USB port and Dual SIM support (nano + nano + microSD).
-Sensors on board include an accelerometer, ambient light sensor, proximity sensor, digital compass.
+Connectivity features include 4G LTE, Wi-Fi 802.11 b/g/n, Bluetooth, GPS / GLONASS, a micro USB port, and Dual SIM support (nano + nano + microSD).
+Sensors on board include an accelerometer, ambient light sensor, proximity sensor, and digital compass.

 It will be available in Black, Blue, and Gold color variants.
-As for the pricing and availability, the company is yet to give an official word or add on the website.
-Being an entry-level phone the device will be priced somewhere around Rs 6000-8000.
+As for the pricing and availability, the company has yet to give an official word or add on the website.
+The device will be priced around Rs 6000-8000, an entry-level phone.
 The phone is listed on Huawei’s official website.